-- Some of the costs were financed by the users of the District's programs totaling \$381,883. - Federal and state governments subsidized certain programs with grants and contributions of \$17.859.420. - The balance of the District's costs were financed by District taxpayers, state school aid, interest earnings and other revenue, totaling \$24,482,379. - These general revenues consisted of \$7,460,596 of property taxes, \$16,572,432 of unrestricted state aid based on the state-wide education aid formula, investment earnings of \$335,276, and other revenues of \$114,075.
+- Some of the costs were financed by the users of the District's programs totaling \$363,156. - Federal and state governments subsidized certain programs with grants and contributions of \$17,195,490. - The remaining balance of the District's costs were financed by general revenues totaling \$26,653,267, which includes property taxes, state school aid, interest earnings, and other revenue.